nwams/Explore-Word2Vec/README.md

 # Word2Vec-Visualize-Implement
 I completed [Assignment 1](http://web.stanford.edu/class/cs224n/assignments/a1_preview/exploring_word_vectors.html) that was issued from Stanford CS224N course.
-In this assignment I explore two types of word vectors: those derived from co-occurrence matrices, and those derived via word2vec.
+In this assignment I explore two types of word vectors: those derived from **co-occurrence matrices**, and those derived via **word2vec**.

 # Word Vectors
 Word Vectors are often used as a fundamental component for downstream NLP tasks, e.g. question answering, text generation, translation, etc., so it is important to build some intuitions as to their strengths and weaknesses.
 Here, you will explore two types of word vectors: those derived from co-occurrence matrices, and those derived via word2vec.